 - A drop-down-list to specify which area is to be searched

-After entering your search criteria you start searching by clicking the search button.
+After entering your search criteria you start searching by selecting the search button.
 As a result you will be given a new list of images which meet the criteria.